potpiejimmy/dncash-io/README.md

 For notification support with multiple instances, set up a simple single Redis engine (e.g t2, micro) in ElastiCache.
 Then add an Inbound rule to the Redis cluster security group to allow TCP 6379 from the EB's security group.
 Set the following environment properties in EB:

     USE_REDIS=true
-    REDIS_URL=redis://elasticache-endpoint-host:6379
+    REDIS_URL=redis://<elasticache-endpoint-host>:6379

 For deployment from the console, simply run:

     npm run deploy

-Important note about websockets support: As of the time of this writingm the default Nginx configuration in EB is not configured for websockets.
+Important note about websockets support: As of the time of this writing, the default Nginx configuration in EB is not configured for websockets.
 Thus, the commands in file .ebextensions/enable-websocket.config modify the Nginx configuration to enable HTTP Upgrade for websockets (and increases the socket idle timeout to 3600s).
 This configuration, however, is performed during deployment.
 If you modify the EB configuration in the Web console, this modified configuration may be lost and websocket connections will report HTTP 500.
 Re-deploy to fix.
-(TODO: add a fixed, permanent Nginx configuration.)

 ### User Interface / Portal App